 - Measuring how many people are using services, so they can be made easier to use and there’s enough capacity to ensure they are fast.

 You can manage these small files yourself through your browser setting.

-We use the following cookies on our website –
+As an example, we use the following cookies on our website:

 Cookie: Google Analytics

 Example name: _utma, _utmb, _utmc, _utmz, GAPS, LSID, LSOSID, OTZ